pzinemanas/AudioMoth-Firmware-SPL/README.md

 Other folders are includes related to the AudioMoth original firmware.

 ## Licence
 We use the same licence (MIT) that [AudioMoth-Project](https://github.com/OpenAcousticDevices/AudioMoth-Project), Copyright (c) 2017 OpenAcousticDevices.
-Files src/spl.c and src/spl.h and the modification of the src/main.c have Copyright (c) 2020 Pablo Zinemanas.
+Files src/spl.c and inc/spl.h and the modifications of src/main.c have Copyright (c) 2020 Pablo Zinemanas.